 Moisturizers and emollients work best when they are applied to skin that is wet or damp.
 These products soften the skin and help it retain moisture.
 After washing or bathing, pat the skin dry and then apply the moisturizer right away.

 Different types of emollients or moisturizers may be used at different times of the day.
 For the most part, you can apply these substances as often as you need to keep your skin soft.

-Avoid anything that you observe makes your symptoms worse.
+Avoid anything that makes your symptoms worse.
 These may include: